arcus-smart-home/arcusplatform/docs/quickstart.md

 If any of these aren't able to run and continue to run (e.g. uptime of over a minute), you'll need to troubleshoot further.

 ### Configuration

+You can either set the configuration through environment variables (e.g. foo.bar= becomes FOO_BAR=), or directly in the properties files (discouraged).
+You will need to start the Docker container with the appropriate environment variables, ideally through some management software, like Kubernetes.

 ### Generating an AES key